The Type 1 Diabetes Resource

 Submit proposals for construction of new "humanized" mouse stocks

-The T1DR announces a new NIDDK-supported program for the external scientific community to submit proposals for collaborative construction of new "humanized" mouse models or refinement of existing models such as the NSG mouse.
+The T1DR through an NIDDK-supported program for the external scientific community to submit proposals for collaborative construction of new "humanized" mouse models or refinement of existing models such as the NSG mouse.
 The goal is to enhance the value of such models for studying T1D and potentially other organ-specific autoimmunities or responses to pathogens in the context of a human immune system.
+The next open window for accepting proposals will be September 10, 2014 through November 30, 2014.

 Research and quality control